Get Started With the Standards

 [ Heading ]

-Familiarisation with the Assessment
+Familiarisation with the assessment and digital skills

-Consideration could also be given to ensuring that ākonga know what to expect when they are assessed.
+Consideration should also be given to ensuring that ākonga know what to expect when they are assessed.
 Kaiako should ensure that ākonga are familiar with the assessment platform and the types of questions or format of questions they might see.
 You can find more information on how to prepare schools and students for digital exams on the NZQA website.

-Consideration could also be given to ensuring that ākonga know what to expect when they are assessed.
+Consideration should also be given to ensuring that ākonga know what to expect when they are assessed.
 Kaiako should ensure that ākonga are familiar with the assessment platform and the types of questions or format of questions they might see.
 You can find more information on how to prepare schools and students for digital exams on the NZQA website.

 [ Heading ]